 Keen to get back in the gym?
 You should consult with your doctor or obstetrician after your postnatal check-up before returning to the gym or group exercise classes.

 Even if you feel fantastic, it’s important to remember that a caesarean is a major operation and will take at least six weeks to heal.

 When you start exercising will depend on how you feel.
 If it feels right, you can do very gentle pelvic floor exercises the day after birth, but avoid any kind of abdominal exercises such as sit-ups, curls or crunches, which put pressure on your scar.

 In the first six weeks after a cesarean you should avoid heavy lifting of any kind and excessive walking or stretching.

 After six to eight weeks you might feel like walking, or low impact exercise such as cycling, but ensure to stop as soon as you feel any pain or pulling on your scar.

 Again, if you feel like getting back in the pool, avoid swimming until after your first postnatal check up.

 Generally, high impact exercise can be started three to four months after a cesarean, but it’s important to consult your doctor or obstetrician to get the go-ahead.

-Our experienced Grace physiotherapists, Rebecca Lackie and Debra Miller, specialise in women’s physiotherapy, with a focus on pregnancy and postnatal physiotherapy, incontinence and pelvic floor dysfunction.
+Our experienced Grace physiotherapists, Elle Pidgeon and Debra Miller, specialise in women’s physiotherapy, with a focus on pregnancy and postnatal physiotherapy, incontinence and pelvic floor dysfunction.

 At Grace, we recommend a six week postnatal review for an abdominal muscle and pelvic floor assessment.
 Timeframes for when it is safe for you to return to exercise are different for everyone and an individual assessment is highly recommended.